 A printable copy of the application form: Backyard Habitat

 B-W Greenway and the Fairborn Art Association Announce Awards

-On July 9, at the opening reception held at the Fairborn Art Association gallery, awards were made to the following artists:
+This year, the competition attracted 44 artists and 83 pieces of artwork.
+The judge for Landscape2018 was Ms. Eva Buttacavoli, Executive Director of the Dayton Visual Arts Center.
+On July 15, at the opening reception held at the Fairborn Art Association gallery, awards were made to the following artists:

 After lots of hard work led by our own Bob Jurick and Steve Carne, we recently closed on a new conservation easement with Clark County.134 acres on the Clark County Well Field property roughly at the corner of I-675 and I-70 will be preserved from development and will only allow the possibility of a future well site on a small portion of the site if Clark County wishes to do so.